Lifelines logo

 Drs.
 Roman Ganta, Dr. Christopher Paddock, Dr. J. Stephen Dumler and Dr. Ed Breitschwerdt

-Dr. Roman Ganta, director of the Center of Excellence for Vector-Borne Diseases, thanks his invited speakers: Dr. Christopher Paddock from the Centers for Disease Control and Prevention in Atlanta; Dr. J. Stephen Dumler from the Uniformed Services University of the Health Sciences, Bethesda, Maryland; and Dr. Ed Breitschwerdt from the College of Veterinary Medicine at North Carolina State University.
+Dr. Roman Ganta, director of the Center of Excellence for Vector-Borne Diseases, thanks his invited speakers: Dr. Christopher Paddock from the Centers for Disease Control and Prevention in Atlant; Dr. J. Stephen Dumler from the Uniformed Services University of the Health Sciences, Bethesda, Maryland; and Dr. Ed Breitschwerdt from the College of Veterinary Medicine at North Carolina State University.

 CEVBD National Meeting